Tag: comfort

 1) Do you tend toward the complete potter (destroy/reshape/mold/control) thinking, or more toward the “could, but won’t” understanding of God?
 What shaped that thinking of yours?

 2) Clay does not reach it’s final form (pottery) until it is fired in the kiln.
-How might the of the kiln provide insight into the Holy Spirit?
+How might the fire of the kiln provide insight into the Holy Spirit?

 3) If (big if) the potter were to destroy his craftwork, how might the pottery be reused to make something beautiful?
 How might (big might) this provide insight into God